π v0.3.0 Release Notes

 π Free range

-range allows you to select the range of the exercise by selecting the start note.
+The Free range allows you to select the range of the exercise by selecting the start note.
 This is useful when you want to practice a specific part of the exercise.
-Use then the ascending
+Use then the ascending β¬οΈ and descending β¬οΈ buttons to select the number of notes to play.

 π Auto stop exercise

 Now that the app allows the user to select ranges, the exercise will run until the end of the range.
-For instance, in the Baritone (G2 - E4)
+For instance, in the Baritone (G2 - E4) range, the exercise will play in ascending direction until the E4 note is played.
+Then it will automatically change to descending direction until the G2 note is played.
+After playing the G2 note the exercise will stop automatically.

-range, the exercise will stop when the exercise returns to the start note.
+In the Free range, the exercise will stop when the exercise returns to the start note.

-ππΎββοΈ Enhanced One -> Three, One One
+ππΎββοΈ Enhanced One -> Three, One One waiting time

 This exercise has been modified slightly to improve the waiting time between the first and second part of the exercise.